Iterative Distillation for Better Uncertainty Estimates in Multitask Emotion Recognition: Experiments

 \subsection{Dataset}

-We only used the video data from the Aff-wild2\cite{kollias2018aff} dataset.
-The Aff-wild2 dataset has three subsets, corresponding to the three emotion tasks.
+We only used the video data from the Aff-wild2 \cite{kollias2018aff} dataset.
+The Aff-wild2 dataset has three subsets, one for each emotion task.
 In each subset, the data distributions are quite unbalanced.
-We show the data distributions for the three subsets in Appendix A. The data distributions determine the class weights $p_c$ in Equation \ref{eq:bce_super} and \ref{eq: ce_expr}.
-We also give the choices of $p_c$ in Appendix A.
+Appendix A shows the data distributions for the three subsets.
+The data distributions determine the class weights $p_c$ in Equation \ref{eq:bce_super} and \ref{eq: ce_expr}.
+Appendix A also gives the choices of $p_c$.